A Better Way to Pick Web Images in SwiftUI

 Why force users to save images to their photo library first?
 Introducing SwiftUI-Web-Image-Picker.

-I've run into the same friction point in almost every app I build that handles user-generated content or profiles: getting images from the internet into the app.
+I've run into the same friction in almost every app I build that handles user-generated content or profiles: getting images from the internet into the app.

-The standard flow for a user usually looks like this:
+The standard flow looks like this:

 I built a small Swift package to fix this: SwiftUI-Web-Image-Picker.